akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Later, when the meal was done and the fire had been built up, and Godfrey had taken Beatrice for a stroll, Henry sent most of the servants away.
 He sat with Harold near the hearth.
 Matilda remained, seated a little apart, her hands folded.

-Henry leaned back, the firelight catching the deep creases in his face.
+Henry leant back, the firelight catching the deep creases in his face.

 “I worry for my son, William Adelin.
 The young lions at court forget the days of the Conquest,” he said, a sharp edge of contempt in his voice.
 “They care more for who has the pointiest shoes or the latest silks from the East than they ever do for the stability of the realm.
 My son is surrounded by such hollow priorities, Rauthulfr.”